siero/CSE110A-sp2025/overview.md

 ### Instructor Office Hours:

-I will provide 2 office hours per week: Thursday 3 - 5 PM
+I will provide 2 office hours per week: Tuesday and Thursday 4-5 PM

 My office hours can be remote or in-person.
-My physical office is E2-233.
-I will provide a zoom link closer to the time.
+My physical office is E2-249A.
+I will provide a zoom link closer to that time.
 I manage the office hours through a Google doc sign-up sheet.
-I will reset the list around noon on Thursday and notify with a canvas announcement.
+I will reset the list around noon on Tuesday and notify with a canvas announcement.
 Any name on the list before then will be erased.

 Please sign up for only 1 slot at a time.
 If there is no other student waiting at the end